Educating, Inspiring, and Motivating Christian Women

 — Voice of the Martyrs, Hearts of Fire: Eight Women in the Underground Church and Their Stories of Costly Faith, (Thomas Nelson, Nashville, 2003).

-These are the stories of eight women who were kidnapped, beaten, starved, and imprisoned because they were Christians.
+These are the stories of eight women who were kidnapped, beaten, starved, and imprisoned becausehearts of fire book they were Christians.
 They refused to be defeated.
 They showed strength and the courage of their convictions as they stayed true to their Savior.
 They went on to “become leaders who have exercised extraordinary boldness and tenacity, refusing to shrink from the needs and opportunities that challenged them.
 Ironically, only in suffering have they had equal rights with their male counterparts; in some instance, they have suffered even worse.”
 (From the Introduction.)

 Here is an excerpt from one story: